rsanzante/ansible-nginx-server-block/README.md

 ----------------------------------

 This role configures a single site using server blocks (virtual hosts using Apache jargon).
-Can be used

 Work in progress, alpha quality, but usable.
 Only tested with Ansible 2.4, but it might work with other Ansible releases.

-It may work with other distros, just make sure you configure properly, see "Non Debian distros" section.
+It may work with other distros, just make sure you configure it properly, see "Non Debian distros" section.
 In particular, it probably works with Alpine Linux, but not tested yet.

-A working Nginx should be configured, this role doesn't install it or configure the http block level.
+A working Nginx should be configured, this role doesn't install it or configure at the http block level.

 **Features**